NoahMSchool/RobotArmEPQ/EPQWriteUp.md

 `Date: 20/09/2025`

-In the morning I finished the base and changed the arm to fit with the servo shaft fittingthen I printed the
+In the morning I finished the base and changed the arm to fit with the servo shaft fitting then I printed the

 https://images-na.ssl-images-amazon.com/images/I/61jUf7Q-0uL.pdf